 Of course, being charged with illegal employer actions doesn’t mean the charges are true.
 The EPI notes they are “alleged illegal employer conduct” charges.
 It’s important to realize that many charges brought up during union organizing are incorrect.
 Typically, they are made mostly to strengthen the union’s effort to portray the employer in a bad light.

-Yet, there is no doubt many employers can react in the wrong way, simply out of desperation.
+Yet, there is no doubt many employers can react in the wrong way when trying to stop a union organizing campaign, simply out of desperation.
 It can be difficult after it becomes clear the union organizing campaign will continue.
 What is the right way to respond when unable to stop an organizing campaign?

 Maintain the Right Perspective